 In 2001, the High-Tech High Heels Fund (formerly called the Women of TI Fund)

-was founded by 30 Texas Instruments (TI) women who – concerned with the low
+was founded by 30 Texas Instruments (TI) women who were concerned with the low

-number of women graduating with technology related degrees - made personal
+number of females graduating with technology related degrees.
+These women made personal

 Foundation (DWF), a 501(c)3 non-profit organization.